transformerlab/transformerlab-docs/for-teams/why.md

 **Upgrade your Research Workflow without Replacing your Infrastructure.**

-Your lab likely relies on **SLURM** to manage your compute cluster.
+Your lab likely relies on **Slurm** to manage your compute cluster.
 Or your lab may be using cloud compute like services from **Azure, AWS, or GCP**.
 Or perhaps you are using a cluster that runs **Kubernetes**.

 Regardless of which of these you use, the raw experience—managing batch scripts, configuring SSH tunnels for notebooks, and manually tracking artifacts across file systems—creates friction that slows down research.